Quick Intro

 - Use “void” or “precipice” when you want a formal, dramatic, or academic tone.

 Always match your word choice to the situation.
 Clear language improves both speaking and writing.
+Read synonyms for valley for less extreme landform words used in natural settings.

 Real-Life Usage Examples